AR environmental education platform

 The result was this geometric shape that is hollow, and also easy to grab and rotate, while light and comfortable for users [it was tested to ensure durability if dropped]

-UI Flows
+UI flows

 Demo Version Flow